-KLG holds title to 251 claims and Crown Leases in the Kirkland Lake area covering a total of approximately 9,849 acres of mineral rights in Teck and Lebel Townships.
+KLG holds title to 251 claims and Crown Leases in the Kirkland Lake area covering a total of approximately 9,890 acres of mineral rights in Teck and Lebel Townships.
 (Figure 2)

-There are 161 patented claims covering 6,214 acres of mineral rights.
+There are 100 patented claims covering 3,372.5 acres (1364.8 ha) that include mineral rights and surface rights.
+There are 61 patented claims that hold the mineral rights only that cover 2,124.1 acres (859.6 ha).
 These claims are surveyed and do not require assessment work to be done each year.
-Some of the patented claims (25) are only for surface rights.
-There are 11 Crown Leases covering 721 acres.
+There are 11 Crown Leases, that hold the mining rights only, covering 756.1 acres (306 ha).
 These leases are surveyed and do not require assessment work each year.
 Taxes have to be paid on both the patented claims and the crown leases.
+In addition there are 25 patented claims that hold only the surface rights and taxes are paid on them.

 There are 54 staked claims.
 These claims are not surveyed and require a minimum assessment work to be done each year.
 In the second and all subsequent years, a minimum of \$400 of assessment work per 16 ha (40 acres) claim unit per year is to be reported until a lease is applied for.
 The work does not have to be done on each claim as it can be spread over adjacent claims and excess work in a year can be used for later years.
-The staked claims will not require the \$400 exploration expenditures as stated above until 2014.
+The staked claims will not require the \$400 exploration expenditures as stated above until 2018.
 There are enough excess work credits to keep the claims in good standing for at least another 10 years.

 All the claims are located in eastern Teck Township and western Lebel Township.
 They cover the properties of Macassa Mine including the Tegren property at the west end of the mine strip.
 To the east of Macassa the properties cover the past producing mines of Kirkland Lake Gold, Tech-Hughes, Lake Shore and Wright-Hargreaves.
 The Lebel claims are not contiguous with the main property.
-A list of all the claims and a plan showing the individual boundaries is available in Appendix C.
+In Appendix C there is a list of all the claims with any royalties and a plan showing the individual boundaries.